New Zealand women's national rugby sevens team: Women's Sevens Series

-The Black Ferns Sevens have dominated the Women's Sevens Series having by the completion of the 2024-25 series having won 349 of 387 games played, 8 out of the 12 seasons, been runners–up twice, placing 3rd in the 2023–24 season, and 5th in a disrupted 2021–22 season.
+The Black Ferns Sevens have dominated the Women's Sevens Series having by 16 March 2026 won 62 of the 94 tournaments they contested, triumphing in 383 of 423 games, 8 out of the 12 seasons, been runners–up twice, placing 3rd in the 2023–24 season, and 5th in a disrupted 2021–22 season.
 The 2020–21 season was cancelled due to the COVID-19 pandemic.

-Beginning with the 2024-24 season the format changed to consist of a League champion awarded to the team with the most points over all tournaments prior to the last.
+Beginning with the 2023-24 season the format changed to consist of a League Champion awarded to the team in an eight team competition with the most points over all tournaments prior to the last.
 The last tournament which featured only the top eight teams was a Grand Final with the winner of that tournament crowned Series champion.
+In the 2025-26 season the format changed to nine events, the first six featuring eight teams from which a Division 1 League Champion was crowned with the final three events making up the World Championship, and consisting of the eight Division 1 teams, and the top four SVNS Division 2 teams.